-Includes key management compensation which is included in employee and director remuneration, mineral property interests, and corporate development.
+- Includes key management compensation which is included in employee and director remuneration, mineral property interests, and corporate development. - The companies include Endeavour Silver Corp. ("Endeavour") and Aztec Minerals Corp. ("AzMin"), both companies sharing one common director, and AzMet.

 The above transactions are incurred in the normal course of business.